shibu130/masterlist-for-drop-down/visa_masterlist/README.md

 well create a table of your choice  before inserting i am too lazy to add lines ,its easy but i am too lazy now

+Also change the db and username and the ip in the script